 Keep Notion in sync with the tools you actually use

-Two-way sync between Notion and Todoist, Google Calendar, Google Tasks, Outlook, Gmail, and contacts.
+Two-way sync between Notion and Todoist, Google Calendar, Google Tasks, Outlook, and contacts, plus one-way email capture from Gmail.
 Try free for 14 days.

 FAQ